ErpNetDocs/winclient/introduction/workspace/file-page.md

 # File page

-In the **File page**, you have quick access to: recently opened documents, opening documents by URL, centralized document creation, and user interface settings.
+In the *File page*, you have quick access to: recently opened documents, opening documents by URL, centralized document creation, and user interface settings.

-You can access the File page from any location in the program.
+You can access the *File page* from any location in the program.

 ![File Menu](pictures/file-page.png)

-You will find that the file page is similar to the Main Menu in its structure.
+You will find that the file page is similar to the *Main menu* in its structure.
 On the left, you can open the sections, and on the right, you’ll see the elements of the chosen section.

 ## Recently opened documents

-By clicking the <b>Recent</b> button, you will see a list of the lately used Forms:
+By clicking the <b>Recent</b> button, you will see a list of the lately used forms:

 ![Recently opened documents](pictures/recent.png)